peter-tackage/okhttp-interceptors-demo/README.md

 okhttp-interceptor-demo
 =======================

+This app was used to demonstrate the use of OkHttp Interceptors and Facebook's Stetho library during my talk given as a part of the Futurice Android meetup in Helsinki on 12th March 2015.

 Note: To run this app, you will require your own SoundCloud API key.

-This is an app to demonstrate the use of OkHttp Interceptors and Facebook's Stetho library.

 It also uses RxJava, Dagger, Retrofit and Picasso.